Writing LinkedIn posts doesn't have to take so long

 Step 2: Once your profile is optimized, we then create your LinkedIn strategy so you can get visible to the right audience and attract more interest in your offerings through my coaching program Leads on LinkedIn.

-This program takes 2 months.
+This program takes two months.
 We focus on two main skills - LinkedIn posting and direct messaging.
 These skills bring the right clients into your orbit so you can consistently grow your business without relying on time-consuming strategies like video and expensive strategies like ads.

 Within just a month, you'll have identified and contacted 30 prospects for your business.
-You'll have the skills and systems to do it again any time you want an influx of leads.
-And, this rinse and repeat process gets more effective every time you do it!
+You'll have the skills and systems to do it again whenever you want an influx of leads.
+And, this rinse-and-repeat process gets more effective every time you do it!

-Step 3: After, we create a habit of LinkedIn marketing through my monthly coaching program so that you can count on ongoing leads for your business.
-We integrate LinkedIn with your other marketing strategies (e.g. email and in-person networking) to prevent duplicate work and create a marketing ecosystem that is both sustainable and effective.
+Step 3: After, we create a habit of LinkedIn marketing through my coaching program so that you can count on ongoing leads for your business.
+We integrate LinkedIn with your other marketing strategies (e.g. email and in-person networking) to prevent duplicate work and create a marketing ecosystem that gets you leads and clients.

 Learn more and get started here.